Economics: Fiscal policy

 Governments implement fiscal policy to influence macroeconomic conditions by adjusting spending and taxation policies to alter aggregate demand.
-When aggregate demand falls below the potential output of the economy, there is an output gap where some productive capacity is left unemployed.
+When aggregate demand falls below the economy's potential output, there is an output gap in which some productive capacity remains idle.
 Governments increase spending and cut taxes to boost aggregate demand.
-Resources that have been idled can be used by the government.
+The government can use idled resources.

 For example, unemployed home builders can be hired to expand highways.
 Tax cuts allow consumers to increase their spending, which boosts aggregate demand.
-Both tax cuts and spending have multiplier effects where the initial increase in demand from the policy percolates through the economy and generates additional economic activity.
+Both tax cuts and spending have multiplier effects, in which the initial increase in demand from the policy percolates through the economy, generating additional economic activity.

 The effects of fiscal policy can be limited by crowding out.
-When there is no output gap, the economy is producing at full capacity and there are no excess productive resources.
-If the government increases spending in this situation, the government uses resources that otherwise would have been used by the private sector, so there is no increase in overall output.
-Some economists think that crowding out is always an issue while others do not think it is a major issue when output is depressed.
+When there is no output gap, the economy is producing at full capacity, with no excess productive resources.
+If the government increases spending in this situation, it diverts resources that the private sector would otherwise use, so overall output does not increase.
+Some economists think that crowding out is always an issue, while others do not think it is a major issue when output is depressed.

-Sceptics of fiscal policy also make the argument of Ricardian equivalence.
-They argue that an increase in debt will have to be paid for with future tax increases, which will cause people to reduce their consumption and save money to pay for the future tax increase.
-Under Ricardian equivalence, any boost in demand from tax cuts will be offset by the increased saving intended to pay for future higher taxes.
+Sceptics of fiscal policy also make the argument based on Ricardian equivalence.
+They argue that an increase in debt will have to be paid for with future tax increases, which will cause people to reduce their consumption and save money to pay for those increases.
+Under Ricardian equivalence, any boost in demand from tax cuts will be offset by the increased savings intended to pay for future higher taxes.

 Inequality

 Economic inequality includes income inequality, measured using the distribution of income (the amount of money people receive), and wealth inequality measured using the distribution of wealth (the amount of wealth people own), and other measures such as consumption, land ownership, and human capital.
-Inequality exists at different extents between countries or states, groups of people, and individuals.
+Inequality exists to varying degrees among countries or states, groups of people, and individuals.
 There are many methods for measuring inequality, the Gini coefficient being widely used for income differences among individuals.
-An example measure of inequality between countries is the Inequality-adjusted Human Development Index, a composite index that takes inequality into account.
+An example measure of inequality between countries is the Inequality-adjusted Human Development Index, a composite index that accounts for inequality.
 Important concepts of equality include equity, equality of outcome, and equality of opportunity.

-Research has linked economic inequality to political and social instability, including revolution, democratic breakdown and civil conflict.
+Research has linked economic inequality to political and social instability, including revolution, democratic breakdown, and civil conflict.
 Research suggests that greater inequality hinders economic growth and macroeconomic stability, and that land and human capital inequality reduce growth more than inequality of income.
 Inequality is at the centre stage of economic policy debate across the globe, as government tax and spending policies have significant effects on income distribution.
-In advanced economies, taxes and transfers decrease income inequality by one-third, with most of this being achieved via public social spending (such as pensions and family benefits.)
+In advanced economies, taxes and transfers decrease income inequality by one-third, with most of this being achieved via public social spending (such as pensions and family benefits).